 - Family estate

 The family may construct a mausoleum, with design and construction in consultation and for approval by Golden Haven.
-Learn more about the common types of burial options in this article.

 Marketing head for services Lloyd Cunanan cited this new mindset as a growing trend among new buyers, “We’re veering away from the traditional way of looking at things wherein a memorial lot is bought with urgency or at need.
 But the price of a plot bought at need will most likely be double or triple the amount.
 In our communications, we try to make our readers understand that getting a memorial plan is an investment because the value rises exponentially.
 It’s not really an issue whether you bought it for yourself or your loved ones.
 Or, like something you’ll consider selling later.”

 Buyers in their late 20s to early 40s are the target market in memorial plot investment, noted Aguilar, “Though some would still think of it as a morbid idea, you may want to consider the small starting capital, a low-risk venture and a rate of appreciation that’s higher than in housing.”

 “Perhaps they’re still rank and file employees because they’re young and just starting out,” surmised Cunanan.
 “But still, they can avail themselves of packages where they only pay a monthly amortization of around P790 for a lawn lot with a total package cost starting at P53,000.
 Or, at the other end of the spectrum, around P2,490 monthly amortization for garden lot packages starting at P167,000.

 The investment, he further described is “low committal, as a buyer doesn’t even need to check out his property since care and maintenance is taken care of by our park administrators.”